Zion-Holdings/zion.app/README.md

 npm run build && npm run dev
 ```

-If you don't have network connectivity, run `./offline-dev.sh` to start a
+If you don't have network connectivity, run `npm run dev:offline` (which calls
-minimal offline server until you can reinstall the packages.
+`./offline-dev.sh`) to start a minimal offline server until you can reinstall
+the packages.

 Refer to the more detailed [Blank Screen Troubleshooting Guide](docs/BLANK_SCREEN_FIX_GUIDE.md)
 for additional steps and diagnostics if the issue persists.